 Self-drive holidays are a satisfying way to travel around Costa Rica.
 Travel as you please, plan your own itinerary and explore as far as you want.
 Costa Rica has a good network of well-maintained roads and highways and, for the more intrepid, quite a few off the beaten path to take you into the heart of the country.

 The speed limit varies and is posted by the side of the road.
-On highways and secondary roads the speed limit is 60 k.p.h., unless otherwise indicated.
+On highways and secondary roads the speed limit is 60 k.p.h. unless otherwise indicated.
 In urban areas, the speed limit is 40 k.p.h., unless otherwise indicated.
 Around school zones and in front of hospitals and clinics the speed limit is 25 k.p.h.
-Driving on beaches is strictly prohibited everywhere, except when there is no other path connecting two towns.
+Driving on beaches is strictly prohibited everywhere, except when there is no other path connecting the two towns.
 Driving under the influence of alcohol and/or drugs is strictly prohibited.
-The law enables police officers to perform alcohol test on drivers.
+The law enables police officers to perform alcohol tests on drivers.

 It is compulsory for drivers and passengers to wear seat belts at all times.

 COSTA RICA ROAD CONDITIONS

 Most main roads in Costa Rica are paved and in good to fair condition.
 However, many side roads are in desperate need of repair and we suggest renting an all-wheel drive vehicle (4x4).
 This will give you the freedom to reach almost every region of Costa Rica, that would not be accessible otherwise.
 If you stay only in the Central Valley (San Jose, etc.), a sedan is a good option.